tradelink-org/tradelink-org/README.md

 ### Intellectual Property

 All trademarks, logos, product names, and company names mentioned on this platform are the property of their respective owners.
-The TradelinkOrg name and logo are registered trademarks of TradelinkOrg.
+The Yumitrade name and logo are registered trademarks of Yumitrade.

 ---

 ## 🙏 Acknowledgments

-TradelinkOrg is built with cutting-edge technology and inspired by best practices from leading global B2B marketplaces.
+Yumitrade is built with cutting-edge technology and inspired by best practices from leading global B2B marketplaces.
 We are committed to:
 - Maintaining the highest standards of security and compliance
 - Continuously innovating to serve our users better
 - Fostering trust and transparency in B2B commerce